+- Research Methods

-- Policy Analysis - Advanced Criminological Theories
+- Policy Analysis

+- Advanced Criminological Theories

-While it is not recommended that candidates take a fourth course in the fall, the candidates may choose to take International Criminal Law, Sentencing, or Prediction and Prevention of Criminal Conduct as an elective course if it is offered during that term.
+While it is not recommended that candidates take a fourth course in the fall, the candidates may choose to take an elective course if it is offered during that term.
 These courses will be taught for both undergraduates and graduates and any graduate candidate taking these courses will be required to complete an additional project at the discretion of the instructor.

-- In the spring, all master's candidates will take three core courses:
+In the spring, all master's candidates will take three core courses:

 - Legal Issues

 - Statistics

 - Professional Seminar

-Again, while it is not recommended that a candidate take a fourth course in the spring, an elective course may be chosen from Financing Criminal Organizations, Urban Street Gang Prosecutions, and Criminology of Race, if they are offered that term.
+Again, while it is not recommended that a candidate take a fourth course in the spring, an elective course may be chosen from any that are offered that term.